Search

 Fijian Kava Strains

-Waka comes from the lateral roots, which are stronger and have more kavalactones.
+Waka comes from the stronger lateral roots, which have more kavalactones.
 Lawena comes from the basal part of the root and stem (the part of the root closest to the stem).
 This part has a milder flavor and milder effect.
 Kasa is the cheapest and roughest part of the kava plant as it comes from the stem.
 It’s not a desirable part of the plant as it has a very bitter taste and weak effects.
-Usually it’s used as a “cut” to bulk up kava in poor quality products.
-Most kava from Fiji comes in a 70% Waka, 30% Lawena blend.
+Usually, it’s used as a “cut” to bulk up kava in poor-quality products.
+Most kava from Fiji comes in a 70% Waka and 30% Lawena blend.

 Vanuatuan Kava Strains

 Known to be where kava was first discovered, kava culture here is probably the strongest of all the islands.
-They have some of the most genetically diverse strains due to how long it’s been grown there (there are over 200 known varieties that come from Vanuatu!)
-These means they have strains that are heady, heavy and balanced.
-Along with kava powder, kava bars, called Nalamals are also very popular.
+Due to how long it’s been grown there, it has some of the most genetically diverse strains (there are over 200 known varieties that come from Vanuatu!).
+This means it has strains that are heady, heavy, and balanced.
+Along with kava powder, kava bars called Nalamals are also very popular.

-Unlike Fiji, the widespread use of kava in Vanuatu culture makes it possible to create single strain kavas as opposed to blends.
+Unlike Fiji, the widespread use of kava in Vanuatu culture makes it possible to create single-strain kavas rather than blends.
 This allows the user to find a product that targets a specific effect.

 Hawaiian Kava Strains

-Kava here is known for being well balanced and having a spicy flavor.
-Its effects aren’t as strong as other kavas, like Fijian but has a light and heady feeling.
-The kava culture in Hawaiian native culture is strong, but sadly much of that has been lost.
+Kava here is known for being well-balanced and having a spicy flavor.
+Its effects aren’t as strong as other kavas, like Fijian, but it has a light and heady feeling.
+The kava culture in Hawaiian native culture is strong, but sadly, much of that has been lost.
 However, their kava strains have been gaining popularity in the North American Market.
-Kava grows well here due to the warm sunny climate.
+Kava grows well here due to the warm, sunny climate.

 Tongan Kava Strains

 Kava is a huge part of Tongan history and culture.
-Known for its heady kavas, they may have high levels of DHK, kavain, which are neuroprotective and methysticin which could increase their toxicity.
+Known for their heady kavas, they may have high levels of DHK, kavain, which are neuroprotective, and methysticin, which could increase their toxicity.
 The genetics of many Tongan strains have been used throughout the kava market.
-Tongan kava comes in two varieties: Huli (which means black) and Hina (which means white).
+Tongan kava comes in two varieties: Huli (black) and Hina (white).

-Huli strains are stronger, harder hitting and bitter.
+Huli strains are stronger, harder-hitting, and bitter.
 In contrast, Hina is lighter and euphoric.
-These are the most sought after strains in Tonga and are the most expensive in the country due to their effects.
+Due to their effects, these are the most sought-after strains in Tonga and the most expensive in the country.
 Because of the drastic difference in their effects, this kava is usually sold in blends, not individually.

 Genetics from Tonga kava can also be found in Fijian and Hawaiian kava strains.